Miutioga/tools-for-hr-management/README.md

 * Check warning members with low activities
 * Update new informations
 * Check outdated members from facebook group

+## Introduction
+Here are the tools to help with human resources management that you can download and use on Google Colab
+### Note: To run them on your local Jupyter Notebook, you will need to make adjustments

 ### facebook.com/FelineorcaSolituna/